Hotel and Hospitality Finance

 Pub Finance

-Pubs with significant food and accommodation income are assessed similarly to hotels — on operational EBITDA rather than a simple rental figure.
+Pubs with significant food and accommodation income are assessed similarly to hotels, on operational EBITDA rather than a simple rental figure.
 The pub market has its own specialist lender panel, and we work with lenders who understand the sector and actively lend on licensed premises.
+The wet-led vs food-led mix, accommodation income proportion, and lease vs freehold structure all affect how the loan is underwritten.
 Leisure bridging loans are available for pub acquisitions requiring speed or short-term funding.

 Frequently Asked Questions